holidaycheck/morning-katas/week-002-tdd.md

 - A game is won by the first player to have won at least four points in total and at least two points more than the opponent.

 ## Rules
-1. Code without tests simply doesn’t exist
+1. Code without tests simply doesn’t exist.
 2. Come Without Your Relics.
 Do it right now, explain it to us.
 3. We can learn from other people’s mistakes as well as from our own if we listen carefully.
 4. Slow down.
 You cannot go faster and learn at the same time.